-CO Statement CO1 Examine the delhi Sultanate, theories of kingship and powers of Sultan at central, provincial and local administration.
+CO Statement CO1 Examine Delhi Sultanate its powers at central, provincial and local administration.
 CO2 Evaluate the features of judicial system and taxation in dehli sultanate.
 CO3 Define the major changes in successive rulers in delhi sultanate.
 CO4 Explain the Jagirdari systems with special reference to administration of justice.
-CO5 Analyze the structure of the State and economy under the marathas.
+CO5 Analyze the strtucture of the State and economy under the marathas.